Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to the act of making money to support oneself.
-While the words have a literal meaning in a general sense, the phrase is more figurative when used in the context of a person's means of income, and it doesn't simply refer to "living" in the literal sense of being alive.
+While the words have a literal meaning in a general sense, the idiom is more figurative when used in the context of a person's means of income, and it doesn't simply refer to "living" in the literal sense of being alive.

 Origin: